bbyhuy/OpenStack_Daemon/README.md

 Trigger to start monitor is to create a empty file named "boom" Trigger to kill daemon process is to create empty file named "kill"

+Time between trigger parsing is 6 minutes, or 360 secs :-)